sdpython/ensae_projects/_doc/sphinxdoc/source/challenges/city_tour.rst

 Data preparation
 ++++++++++++++++

-The following notebook described how the data was obtained and preprocessed to build the examples introduced above.
+The following notebook describes how the data was obtained and preprocessed to build the examples introduced above.